siberr01/psykodentopat_exam/data/codebook_revision_notes.md

 ## New variables
 * `ASA`
   + **Description**
-    - American Society of Anesthesiologists (ASA) physical status, "healthy" = a normal healthy patient; "mild" = a patient with mild systemic disease; "severe" = a patient with severe systemic disease and
+    - American Society of Anesthesiologists (ASA) physical status, "healthy" = a normal healthy patient; "mild" = a patient with mild systemic disease; "severe" = a patient with severe systemic disease.
     - Type: factor
   + **Comments**
-    - This was a part of the original variable `preOp_ASA_Mallampati`, coded as: 1 = a normal healthy patient; 2 = a patient with mild systemic disease; 3 = a patient with severe systemic disease
+    - This was a part of the original variable `preOp_ASA_Mallampati`, coded as: 1 = a normal healthy patient; 2 = a patient with mild systemic disease; 3 = a patient with severe systemic disease.

 * `mallampati`
   + **Description**